secondstreet/custom-sso/README.md

 2. Expose or write an API endpoint that allows Second Street to authenticate and confirm user logins.
 This endpoint will expose a minimum of user email address, but may include other data points.

 3. You'll need to coordinate with Second Street to inform us how to write our server-side integration.
 Second Street will make authenticated network requests to your API over HTTPS.
 You may already have an API endpoint that does this, or you may have to write a new one.

-## Client-Side Workflow
-The Client-Side Workflow requires development from the customer's dev team only, so no coordination with Second Street is needed.
-This option is self-serve and can be implemented at any time.
-There are two main steps to accomplish this:

-1. Write some JavaScript on your website that exposes a global object implementing [the `SecondStreetThirdPartyAuth` interface](https://github.com/secondstreet/custom-sso/blob/master/interface.ts) so Second Street's embed script can integrate with it.
-This is self-serve and the customer dev team will implement this own their own.

-2. Enhance the JavaScript you wrote in Step 1 to pass `ClientSideLoginData` where `LoginData` is required.

 # Writing the JavaScript